ElektraInitiative/libelektra/doc/tutorials/validation.md

 ```sh
 kdb spec-mount /tests/tutorial
 ```
-This command automatically mounts `/tests/tutorial` to the backend `tutorial.dump` and loads the validation plugin.
+This command automatically mounts `/tests/tutorial` to the backend `tutorial.dump`.
+Furthermore it adds all plugins necessary for all metadata within the specification.
+So in this example the validation plugin will be loaded automatically for us.
+`spec-mount` basically does a normal mount except that it automatically selects plugins.
+As a result there is no `spec-umount`  command since the normal `umount` is sufficient.

+Please be aware that if you require many plugins for the same mount point, you can run into [this](https://github.com/ElektraInitiative/libelektra/issues/2133) error.

 ```sh
 kdb set /tests/tutorial/links/url "invalid url"